 - Strapping in/out your back foot over and over again — usually while sitting down.

 - How to stand up after strapping in – Similar to popping up on a wakeboard, but you don’t have a big old boat to pull you up

 While snowboarding and wakeboarding are extremely fun in their own regard, wakeboarding has an easier, faster learning curve for beginners.
 Snowboarding has a different technique for learning (source.)
 Most of this article will focus on wakeboarding.
-However, you can book snowboarding lessons and trips through Viator if you want to move the other direction from the liquid water to the solid phases.

 Comparing Snowboarding and Wakeboarding Basics

 We’ve discussed the different nuances above, now let’s break down the shared fundamentals and compare each one.

 The mechanics of turning on a wakeboard are very similar to a snowboard.
 In order to turn, you shift your weight to one side and apply pressure to either your toes or your heels.
 The key difference that makes wakeboarding a tad easier?
 You have a rope to hang on to.

 On a snowboard, keeping your balance on edge is a skill that takes a lot of practice.
 On a wakeboard, this skill is less important.
 What’s more important is having the upper body strength to hang onto the rope.
 It will also require some upper body flexibility, especially when turning toe-side.

 As you carve on your toes and veer away from the center of the wake, you’ll need to twist your upper body against the direction of the turn in order to hold on to the rope.
 But again, this requires less balance on your toes and more leverage against the rope.